leonderijke/front-export/README.md

 # Front export

+**:hand: Heads up!
+This code uses the Front API V1, which is deprecated. @niklasravnsborg took this project further and created a Front API V2 compatible version: https://github.com/niklasravnsborg/front-export :tada:**

+**This repository is no longer maintained.**

-Little export script for exporting all conversations in a Front inbox, using the Front API.
+Little export script for exporting all conversations in a Front inbox, using the Front API V1.

 When using the awesome [Front App](https://frontapp.com/), you want to export all conversations in an inbox.
 For example, for backup purposes.